Skip to content

 pink line

-Auto enrolment is a government initiative to ensure working people have an opportunity to contribute to a work place pension scheme.
+Auto enrolment is a government initiative to ensure working people have an opportunity to contribute to a workplace pension scheme.

 Important information for employers